Reed (company): The Big Give

+The £1 million Sir Alec Reed Prize was established by the Reed Foundation in 2024 to celebrate Alec Reed’s 90th birthday and the 65th anniversary of the Reed Group.
+It is to fund innovative solutions supporting young people with poor mental health to secure and sustain employment.

-In 1989 Alec Reed founded Ethiopiaid, a charity that works in Ethiopia to mitigate poverty, ill health and poor education.
+In 1989 Alec Reed founded Ethiopiaid, a charity that works in Ethiopia to mitigate poverty, ill health, and poor education.

 Reed is a signatory to the Armed Forces Covenant, in support of current and former service personnel in their transition away from the military.

+Awards and recognition

 James Reed was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to business and charity.

-Awards

 Reed was ranked #28 in Glassdoor's Top 50 Best Places to Work 2019, the highest placement for a recruitment company in the list.